J. Jonah Jameson: A new direction

-During the Secret Empire storyline, J. Jonah Jameson was in Manhattan at the time when Baron Helmut Zemo used the Darkhold to amplify Blackout's powers to surround the city in Darkforce following Hydra's takeover of the United States.
+During the Secret Empire storyline, J. Jonah Jameson was in Manhattan when Helmut Zemo used the Darkhold to amplify Blackout's powers to surround the city in Darkforce following Hydra's takeover of the United States.
 When Kraven the Hunter raided the Daily Bugle looking for information on the identity of Spider-Man, Phil Sheldon's daughter Jennie ran to warn Jameson thinking that he could be in danger.
-When Jameson was attacked by Kraven the Hunter, Jennie Sheldon fired a signal flare into the sky enough to attract the attention of Spider-Woman who defeated Kraven the Hunter.
+When Jameson was attacked by Kraven the Hunter, Jennie fired a signal flare into the sky enough to attract the attention of Spider-Woman who defeated Kraven.

-Jameson is later abducted by Norman Osborn in order to find out who Spider-Man is.
+Jameson is later abducted by Norman Osborn to find out who Spider-Man is.
 Osborn takes a brief interval from the torture to kill Phil Urich as the self-proclaimed Goblin King tried to raid one of his old storehouses.
 After Osborn suited up as the Green Goblin, Jameson informed the villain that he could not stop Spider-Man since Gwen Stacy's death.
 Those words made Norman remember that Spider-Man is Peter Parker, breaking the mental block on Spider-Man's identity.
 This left Jameson devastated at what he has done.
-Jameson into helping defend Spider-Man's inner circle against Osborn, who has bonded himself with the Carnage symbiote to become the Red Goblin.
+Sure enough, his increasing guilt and fear for Parker's safety quickly motivated Jameson to help defend Spider-Man's inner circle against Osborn, who has bonded himself with the Carnage symbiote to become the Red Goblin.
 Jameson sends Venom to defend Mary Jane at the Stark Tower.
 Jameson and Superior Octopus later help to defend Aunt May from Red Goblin where Jameson operates an older version of the Spider-Slayer.
 When Spider-Man removes the Carnage symbiote from Green Goblin, Spider-Man persuades Jameson not to shoot him.

+During the "Blood Hunt" storyline, J. Jonah Jameson and John Jameson were planning on having lunch together when the Darkforce blocks out the Sun and a vampire invasion occurs.
+John becomes Man-Wolf and works to protect his father so that he can get him to his studio and inform people how to keep themselves protected against the attacking vampires.